eorochena/Introduction_to_Terraform/lectures/exercise_1.md

 ## Exercise 1

 ### Providers
-Terraform providers are the plugins used to interact with the cloud providers through their specific API .
+Terraform providers are the plugins used to interact with the cloud providers through their specific API[^1].

 ### Data Sources (http)
 The HTTP data source is used to retrieve data from a URL via an HTTP GET request .